-Most users tend to define the 'Style Quiz' as an exploration section rather than a pre-process of a serious purchase, they are still cognizing the website, thus not ready to go through a purchase phase or even have no idea about which space to improve.
-But they do have interests to explore around.
-We should spark them, help them make decisions, and encourage them to keep exploring.
+Most users tend to define the 'Style Quiz' as an exploration section rather than a pre-process of a serious purchase, they are still rambling in the website, they even have no idea about which space to improve.
+Instead of pushing them to make a decision, we will spark them, inspire them, and encourage them to keep exploring.

 Isolate quiz process, reduce distractions.

-Encourage users to finish the quiz process (Give not sure yet options).
+Give "not sure yet" option, encourage users to finish the quiz process even they are not sure yet.